bgoodr/how-to/python/python_preamble_directory_relative_module/README.md

   example.

 - Dynamically hack in to `sys.path` the directory for a module, and execute a function in that module.
-This is considered to be a hack by some, myself included, but I'm including this approach until I can find a better way.

   - See
     https://www.quora.com/What-are-some-good-examples-of-how-to-do-relative-imports-in-python-to-re-use-code-and-packages/answer/Vlad-Calin-1